The Temp (film): Plot

 As a reward, Charlene sends Peter and Kris to the company's bakery on a weekend retreat.
-En route, they find that the brakes to Kris's car have been tampered with.
+En route, they find that the brakes to Kris' car have been tampered with.
 After checking into the hotel, Peter gets a message from Charlene about an emergency at the bakery.
 Upon going there, he finds a dead security guard, and Kris, who appears to be suffering from a mild concussion.
 He is subsequently hit over the head by an unseen assailant.
 In his disoriented state, Peter wanders out of the office to see Kris struggling with Charlene along a catwalk.
 Peter intervenes to prevent Charlene from strangling Kris to death.
 In the melee, Charlene falls from a plank and is left hanging from a railing.
-He attempts to pull her up but she falls to her death, but not before saying, "The picture".
+He attempts to pull her up but she falls to her death but not before saying, "The picture".

-Months later, Peter is rebuilding his relationship with his wife Sharon and their son, and has been made president of the company.
-As he settles into Charlene's former office, he discovers several identical framed photos left behind of Kris's husband and daughter; he is shocked when Charlene's secretary, Rosemary, explains that the picture frames were a cheap gift from her to Charlene, and that the pictures in them are stock photos the frames came with.
-Recalling Charlene's final words, Peter realizes that she too had detected Kris's duplicity.
-Peter confronts Kris about the photo, and accuses her of orchestrating the bakery incident to kill Charlene, and possibly himself.
+Months later, Peter is rebuilding his relationship with his wife Sharon and their son Nathan and has been made president of the company.
+As he settles into Charlene's former office, he discovers several identical framed photos left behind of Kris' husband and daughter Mark and Lizzy; he is shocked when Charlene's secretary, Rosemary, explains that she bought the picture frames for Charlene, and that the pictures in them are stock photos the frames came with.
+Recalling Charlene's final words, Peter realizes that she too had detected Kris' duplicity.
+Peter confronts Kris about the photo and accuses her of orchestrating the bakery incident to kill Charlene and possibly himself.
 Kris again tries to assuage him, explaining that she presented the photo as her husband and daughter as a means of discouraging male co-workers from hitting on her.
 Peter, finally realizing that Kris is a master manipulator and sociopath, knows he cannot prove her culpability in any of the events.
-To rid himself of Kris once and for all, Peter simply fires her, and orders her detained until the police can escort her out.
+To rid himself of Kris once and for all, Peter simply fires her and orders her detained until the police can escort her out.

 Analysis

-The Temp has been identified as one of a series of neo-noir revival films from the early 1990s that focus on femme fatales within the corporate ladder, such as Basic Instinct (1992), Disclosure (1994), and The Last Seduction (1994).
+The Temp has been identified as one of a series of neo-noir revival films from the early 1990s that focus on femme fatales within the corporate ladder, such as Basic Instinct (1992), Disclosure (1994) and The Last Seduction (1994).

 Production

 Concept

 The screenplay was written by Kevin Falls and Tom Engelman.
 According to Falls, the screenplay was finished in 1989.
-In an interview at the time of the production, Holland described the film as an "erotic thriller with comedy overtones."
+In an interview at the time of the production, director Tom Holland described the film as an "erotic thriller with comedy overtones."
 Producer David Permut likened the film to "Working Girl gone bad," and stated that he had been assisting in developing the project for several years before production began.
 "I've always been interested in those people who come into our lives and have access to all our information," Permut said.
 "We all have people in our lives like this, and if they want to, they can use it against us."